Dental Bone Graft

 • Physical activity

 As with any dental surgery procedure, it’s usual to experience some pain, swelling, and restrictions in your jaw movements.
 This becomes evident when the anesthesia wears off, after which you’ll need to consume pain antibiotics and pain relievers to ensure a speedy recovery.
+It’s also crucial for a dental surgeon to offer careful and thorough instructions to make your recovery painless and easy.

 No. You’ll experience little to no pain during the procedure because of the anesthesia.
 However, when the procedure is completed, you may experience pain and swelling at the surgery site, which is normal and may only last for a few days.